strayMat/causal-ml-course/slides/event_studies.typ

   #pause

   #quote(attribution: [@athey2017state], block: true)[
+    #text(size: 20pt)[
       The most important innovation in the policy evaluation literature in the last few years ]
+  ]

   #pause